amejid/ytech-landing/README.md

 ### Setup

-- Clone the repository using the link https://github.com/amejid/capstone-1
+- Clone the repository using the link https://github.com/amejid/ytech-landing
-- Navigate to the folder using `cd capstone-1`
+- Navigate to the folder using `cd ytech-landing`
 - Open index.html in the browser of your choice
 - Use your favorite text editor to modify contents of the page